 Cost effective technologies and digital software provide new lifesaving solutions and more efficient ways for law enforcement to protect and serve the public.
 Advanced equipment using the most up-to-date technology is the new gear for SWAT Teams, Police Departments, and Police Officers.
 The new technologies collect and transform information into usable data which means that officers can prevent crimes more effectively and solve crimes faster.
 Police are better informed by having immediate access to surveillance data which can be analyzed quickly.
 Information is power, and with the new technologies, police are better prepared to do the jobs they are trained for.

 If you are considering a career in law enforcement, get ready to ‘go digital’ because as Patrick Solar says: “When I started my career in law enforcement nearly 35 years ago, the only “technology” we needed was the police radio and the location of the nearest pay phone.”
 That’s how it used to be.
 He continues: “Today police radios scan 30 channels and officers typically have in-car video cameras, traffic monitoring radar units, in-car computer data terminals with Internet access, body cameras, a department-issued cell phones and, of course, personal cell phones.”
 Professor Solar, Ph.D. has seen it all from street officer to chief.
 He’s on staff at the University of Wisconsin–Platteville.
 Yes, he’s seen policing evolve into what it is today, a high-tech career.
-Innovations in technology are moving so fast; the professor/chief could easily wonder what technologically advanced equipment will be issued as standard gear to law enforcement agencies in the next 35 years?
+Innovations in emergency response technology are moving so fast; the professor/chief could easily wonder what technologically advanced equipment will be issued as standard gear to law enforcement agencies in the next 35 years?

 Five Fascinating Police Technologies that Really Exist | University of Cincinnati